On the Waterfront

 The United Palace Theater

-At 4:30pm, the New York Preservation Archive Project (NYPAP) will lead the pre-show panel discussion on the history of preservation and the NYC waterfront.
+At 4:30pm, the New York Preservation Archive Project (NYPAP) led the pre-show panel discussion on the history of preservation and the NYC waterfront.

 -Captain Jonathan Boulware, South Street Seaport Museum.